translate/pootle/docs/features/migrate_to_pootle_fs.rst

 files after synchronising or before loading into Pootle.
 Your scripts changing files on disk will likely mess with direct Pootle FS change detection.

-You may want to look at the format adaptors for future massaging or formats.
+You may want to look at the format adapters for future massaging or formats.

 .. _migrate_to_pootle_fs#replacing-update_stores-and-sync_stores: